Best Way to Drive Around Australia

 The quality of water supplies varies across Australia, especially in the outback.
 The best type of water to carry is that sold in 12-15 litre plastic containers.
 These are stocked by virtually all supermarkets and fuel stations Australia-wide, and also stores in Aboriginal communities.
 Basic food and drink supplies are available at all roadhouses, and even the smallest town will have a food store.

-Leave The Caravan Behind To Explore
+Leave The Travel Trailer Behind To Explore